In the Courts

 – Arise Virtual Solutions, a “provider of virtual business process outsourcing and contact center services” for the financial services, retail, technology, e-commerce, telecommunications, travel, and hospitality industries, settled a class action IC misclassification lawsuit brought in federal court in California for $1.25 million.
 Arise, which reportedly provided customer service and technical support service workers to AT&T and Apple, was alleged to have failed to pay overtime to in-home workers, reimburse them for required business expenses, and provide them with meal and rest periods under state law.
 Perry v.
 Arise Virtual Solutions, No. C 11-01488 YGR (N.D.
 Cal.
 Jan.
 9, 2013.).

-- These two staffing cases were reported in the Blog Post published January 7, 2013, entitled “Staffing Agencies Using Independent Contractors Face Misclassification Liability and Expose Clients to Undue Risks.”
+– These two staffing cases were reported in my Blog Post published January 7, 2013, entitled “Staffing Agencies Using Independent Contractors Face Misclassification Liability and Expose Clients to Undue Risks.”

 On the Legislative Front: